mesosphere/universe/docs/tutorial/GetStarted.md

 ### What is a package ?
-There are several to deploy your service on to a running DC/OS cluster.
+There are several ways to deploy your service on to a running DC/OS cluster.
-  * Use DCOS marathon command in CLI
+  * Use DCOS Marathon command in CLI
   * Use Marathon REST API Directly and
   * Deploy your service as a package

 Deploying your service using the package approach makes your life easier and service management efficient.
 Once you have a running DC/OS cluster, you would be able to browse packages in the dashboard.
 A package constitutes of the four required configuration files and all the external links those configuration files point to.

-Package implicitly relies on marathon as the definition provided by package is converted to a marathon app template.
-However, marathon doesn't know about package.
+Package implicitly relies on Marathon as the definition provided by package is converted to a Marathon app template.
 By the end of this guide, you will be able to build, publish, and browse your package in the cluster.

 ### This repository